EawagPHH/dMLA/README.md

 ## Overview

-This project involves analyzing multiplex assay performance on *E. coli* isolates and synthetic DNA templates using two R scripts: ```positive_samples.R``` for synthetic DNA templates and ```ecoli_samples.R ```for *E. coli* samples.
+This project involves analyzing multiplex assay performance on *E. coli* isolates and synthetic DNA templates using two R scripts: ```positive_samples.R``` for synthetic DNA templates and ```bacterial_samples.R ```for bacterial samples.
 The analysis includes data processing, threshold calculations for detecting true positives/negatives, and result visualization.

 ## Prerequisites